Were you aware that unattended vulnerabilities will expose your company to data leakage/ theft and can result in costly

 Most organizations assume that attackers are outside their network and, therefore, only need to take care of their perimeter security.
 Unfortunately, this assumption is the source of many data leaks affecting organizations.
 An internal network penetration test can help understand how a single infected computer or stolen credentials or rogue employees can undermine your organization’s security.

-Krash Consulting’s Penetration Testing campaign includes both automation testing and manual testing with a standard ratio of 1:9 respectively to perform its services effectively.
+Krash Consulting’s Internal Penetration Testing campaign includes both automation testing and manual testing with a standard ratio of 1:9, respectively, to perform its services effectively.

 Some of the techniques used are associated with vulnerability scanning to perform tests are automated, such as:

 - Network scanning using various methods (e.g., SYN scans, UDP scans, ACK scans)

-- Vulnerability scanning to identify various low-hanging vulnerabilities
+- Vulnerability scanning to identify multiple low-hanging vulnerabilities

-- Specialised network scanning for specific protocols (such as SIP, IPMI and SNMP)
+- Specialized network scanning for specific protocols (such as SIP, IPMI, and SNMP)

 For a Penetration Test to be beneficial, we perform many manual tests allowing us to simulate real attackers which includes, but not limited to:

 - Man-in-the-Middle attacks

 - The exploitation of software that has not been hardened or securely configured

 - Exploitation and demonstration of known vulnerabilities which are typically detected through network scanning but not verified